BABOUCHEE/B.sc-Mathematical-Statistics/README.md

-The R-code in this project is not very edited and not very sophisticated, however it got the job done.
+The R-code in this project is not sophisticated, however it got the job done.
 Follow these steps to recreate my results:

 1. Download the csv-documents, save them in your directory, and be sure to open them and hide the title 'Tabell 1' in each csv-file.
 2. Save the csv files and the map 'valgeografi' in your directory.